 She and her husband took a vacation to Sedona, Arizona.
 This was a perfect place for her to find what she was looking for.
 Amy searched and searched, several trips to bookstores, lessons from a Shaman, and losing herself in nature.
 Time was running out and she still did not find anything that stood out.
 They spent over an hour at their favorite bookstore the day before they left.
 Her husband came up to her with an armful of books and asked if she was ready to go.
 Disappointment washed over her as she got up off the floor in the health/wellness section and proceeded toward the register.
 All of a sudden the last book on the last shelf before the register jumped out at her.
 She quickly grabbed the book and said to her husband, “This looks interesting, you will probably like this book.”
 It was called “Hidden Sacred Knowledge” by Dolores Cannon.
 She bought the book, took it home, and could not believe her eyes that it was about QHHT.
 Just as quickly as she found the book she knew that the search was over.

 With her love for all of the people and animals she has met on the way, along with her love of nature, she is planning to assist all in healing through the QHHT process and Emotion Code.
 “Who am I,” you ask?
 I searched deep within myself to find the answer.
 I am a soul that is pure heart and wishes to support people in healing and discovering their true-self and purpose.
 I love everything about this beautiful planet we live in, as you can see through my work and my photography on this website and my photography site.
 Love and Happy Trails!”
 Branding Images Photography

-Contact me now to set up a free 30 minute consultation.
+Contact me now to set up a free 30 minute phone consultation.
 I will call you as soon as I am available.
 This is a great time to ask all of your questions about the process and decide which method is best for you.